Surface Type: Engineered Concrete | Products Used: STAIN-PROOF 100N™ | Completed: 2004

 At the time of its deterioration, the jetty was the only one in use in Cambodia’s only major port.
 This meant that urgent repair was required.
 The marine structure also needed to be protected against future damage, while the country developed its trade infrastructure.
 Patch repairs were carried out to repair the already spalled concrete cover.

-DRY-TREAT 100N™ was then used to seal the 215,278 sq.ft (20,000m2) area.
+STAIN-PROOF 100N™ was then used to seal the 215,278 sq.ft (20,000m2) area.
 The impregnating sealer penetrates deep into concrete.
 This provided the jetty with a superior water-repelling barrier, reducing water penetration into the structure.
 Retarding water penetration means dissolved salts would not be able to grow inside the concrete cover and spall the surface.
-By reducing salt spalling DRY-TREAT 100N™ also protected the steel reinforcement from corrosion.
-Although other ports have now been built, the old jetty at Sihanoukville is still in use today, testament to the superior, long-lasting protection provided by DRY-TREAT 100N™
+By reducing salt spalling STAIN-PROOF 100N™ also protected the steel reinforcement from corrosion.
+Although other ports have now been built, the old jetty at Sihanoukville is still in use today, testament to the superior, long-lasting protection provided by STAIN-PROOF 100N™